-We also offer a beginner's course in Finnish, Finnish for Exchange Students (3 ECTS) which is recommeded for all exchange students.
+We also offer a beginner's course in Finnish, Finnish for Exchange Students (3 ECTS) which is recommended for all exchange students.

 1 Finnish credit (cr) is equal to 1 ECTS credit.
 This equals to approx. 27 hours of a student's work.
 The lists of courses offered for each academic year is available by the end of May each year.
 Please note that there might be changes in the timing and courses offered also later.

-Tourism students can choose courses also from the School of Business.
-However, it should be noted that if you choose courses from different years and schools, the courses may overlap.
+After making the course selections from your own field and your timetable allows, it is possible to take a look at other Schools' offered courses.
+However, it should be noted that if you choose courses from different years and schools, the courses will most likely overlap.
 Choose courses from other fields or several years only if the timetable allows.
 The timetables will only be available at the beginning of each semester.

 There is a course "St. Petersburg Study Trip" available for all students.
 The course includes a one-week study trip to St. Petersburg, Russia.
 Read more about the trip